apache/sedona/docs/tutorial/raster.md

 [-1.3095817809482181E7, 4021262.7487925636, 512.0, 517.0, 72.32861272132695, -72.32861272132695, 0.0, 0.0, 3857.0, 1.0]
 ```

-The first two elements of the array represent the real world geographic coordinates (like longitude/latitude) of the raster image's top left pixel, while the next two elements represent the pixel dimensions of the raster.
+The first two elements of the array represent the real-world geographic coordinates (like longitude/latitude) of the raster image's top left pixel, while the next two elements represent the pixel dimensions of the raster.

 ### World File